 My family and friends who have been there for me the past few weeks know my story well.
 While I don’t think any therapeutic or modern-age treatments can heal the pains I’m going through, I still chose The Farm as my refuge.

-Anton and I celebrated our second anniversary here in September.
+AO and I celebrated our second anniversary here in September.
 I was surprised why he chose this vacation spot over other sunny beach resorts in Batangas.
-The answer came clear to me a month later, when my beloved Anton succumbed to depression.
+The answer came clear to me a month later, when my beloved AO succumbed to depression.

 I will skip the painful accounts that led to that tragic day.
 All I will say is that he battled depression, insomnia and anxiety for months before that day.

 I’m back at The Farm, this time on my own.
 I’m on my fourth day, still seeking what AO himself came here for weeks ago—enlightenment, retreat, and emotional relief.
 I did a number of Yoga and meditation classes, paid for a relaxation massage, and got closer to nature with the many hidden waterfalls, trails, lush greenery, and free-range animals that roam around.

 I haven’t found a magical elixir to take the deep-rooted pain away, although their coconut-based organic products and vegan dishes are lovely.
 I’ve made new friends—tourists from Canada, Australia, London, and Hong Kong, and even the friendly waiters who are residents of Batangas.
 None of them know my story, which is a temporary escape from reality.

 I’ve marked my regular spot in Alive restaurant, a small table near the corner where I see a nice view of the vegetable garden and duck pond.
 Come to think of it, it’s the same table AO and I got in September.